RajugadePradnya/Edusity/README.md

 # Edusity
-Designed and developed a responsive website using HTML, CSS, React It is an educational site
+Designed and developed a responsive website using React It is an educational site